Hello! I’m Denise

 Read More

-During my time on the county board, Columbia County has gone from the 4th highest debt per capita county in the state down to the 13th highest county.
+During my time on the county board, Columbia County has gone from the 4th highest debt per capita county in the state down to the 12th highest county.
 While we’re headed in the right direction, there is a long way to go.

 I voted to remove several “wants” vs needs from the budget again this term so that we would not deplete our savings account, ruin our credit score, and then be forced to exceed the levy limit with annual borrowing (which would increase your taxes an unknown amount).

 I also voted against borrowing $4.4M after asking the question, “How much will this debt cost county residents including interest?”
 Nobody could give me an answer, so I couldn’t in good faith commit you to an unknown amount of debt payments for the next 10 years.
+Based on the first year of loan payments, it’s now safe to say that the interest will exceed $1.5M.

 Protect Our Environment